 As a leader in the national IP bar, at a time when the leadership would otherwise have been almost exclusively white and male, Sid was among a small group who worked to assure the IP bar not only made a firm and enduring DEI commitment, but a commitment that would be institutionalized.
 Today’s Foundation for Advancement of Diversity in IP Law is has become the most tangible evidence of what Sid’s longstanding DEI commitment has produced.

-Today, of course, the Foundation has a two-decade record of success at bringing racially and ethnically diverse attorneys into the IP law profession.
+Today, of course, the Foundation has a two-decade record of success at promoting racial and ethnic diversity in the IP law profession.
 Among the leaders in the IP bar whom the Foundation is proud to have recognized as Sidney B. Williams, Jr. Scholars are Trustees of the Foundation.
-Indeed, today, there are more racially and ethnically diverse law students exploring a career in patent law as Foundation Scholars than at any time in the history of the Foundation.
+Indeed, today, there are more law students exploring a career in patent law as Foundation Scholars than at any time in the history of the Foundation.

 What will tomorrow bring?
 Knowing the Foundation’s Board of Trustees as I do, tomorrow will not bring just more of the same.
 To our DEI partners, I can assure you that tomorrow for the Foundation will mean more of more.